susanev/redtiger-design-system/guidelines/02-principles.md

 ---

 ## Consistent
 RedTiger is consistent.
-We use the same design language across the entire experience
+We use the same design language across the entire experience.

 ## Efficient and Focused
 We help you get your work done quickly by using good hierarchy to guide you to the relevant information.
 We optimize for your productivity.